Cecco Bravo: Biography

 Bravo was part of a team that frescoed quadri riportati on the walls of the Oratorio dei Vanchetoni.
 The oratory also contains frescoes by San Giovanni, Pietro Liberi and Baldassare Franceschini (il Volterrano).
 A canvas by Bravo of the Aurora, a theme also depicted earlier by Guido Reni, is at the Palazzo Montecitorio.

-In 1659, Cecco was recommended by the Cardinal Leopoldo de' Medici for a position as a court painter to Anna, wife of the archduke of Ferdinand Karl of the Tyrol.
-He accepted and spent the last two years of his life in Innsbruck.
+In 1659, Cecco was recommended by the Cardinal Leopoldo de' Medici for a position as a court painter to Anna, wife of the archduke Ferdinand Karl of the Tyrol.
+He accepted and spent the last two years of his life in Innsbruck, where he died in December 1661.

 One of his patrons was Filippo Baldinucci, but Bravo was not included in his biographies of Florentine artists.

-Howard Hibbard contrasted the murky sensuality of the paintings of Pignoni, Furini and Bravo with the piety of Carlo Dolci.
+Style

 Bravo is one of the few Florentines to violate the crisp drawn edges of figures, and aim for a general bravura of execution, nearly becoming a pintore del tocco.
-Some attribute this to influences he encountered in Venice, for example Bernardo Strozzi.
+Some attribute this to influences he encountered in Venice, for example, Bernardo Strozzi.
 Cecco Bravo influenced Felice Ficherelli (il Riposo).

+Howard Hibbard contrasted the murky sensuality of the paintings of Pignoni, Furini and Bravo with the piety of Carlo Dolci.

+The art historian Anne Barsanti described Cecco's "characteristic compositional scheme" as one in which "the main figures (usually two), expressing themselves in anxious or excited gestures, are placed against a background full of incident but lacking real depth; flashes of light emphasise the dreamlike atmosphere".

+Cecco was a prolific draftsman whose drawings, usually executed in red and black chalk, use a flurry of broken lines to create a rich chiaroscuro.
+The largest collections of his drawings are in the Uffizi and the Biblioteca Marucelliana in Florence.